apple/foundationdb/_sources/client-design.rst.txt

 * :doc:`data-modeling` explains recommended techniques for representing application data in the key-value store.

+* :doc:`client-testing` Explains how one can use workloads to test client code.

 * :doc:`api-general` contains information on FoundationDB clients applicable across all language bindings.

 * :doc:`known-limitations` describes both long-term design limitations of FoundationDB and short-term limitations applicable to the current version.